Education in Andhra Pradesh: Primary and secondary education

 The School Education Department of Andhra Pradesh, the largest department of the state, manages and regulates schools in various districts of the state.
 The primary and secondary school education is imparted by government, aided and private schools.
 These schools are categorized as urban, rural and residential schools.
 As per the child info and school information report (2018–19), there were a total of students, enrolled in schools respectively.
 As per the students appeared for the Secondary School Certificate exam (2005), a majority of the students preferred Telugu and English as the medium of instruction.
 While, Urdu, Odia, Tamil, Kannada and Hindi were opted by a few.

 The Andhra Pradesh Board of Secondary Education (Directorate of Government Examinations) administers the Secondary School Certificate (SSC) examination.
 For the 2019 SSC exam, more than 6 lakh students have appeared and recorded an overall pass percentage of 94.88%, a little increase from 94.48% of the previous year.
 In terms of district-wise pass percentage, East Godavari stood at the top with 98.19% and Nellore at the bottom with 83.19%.
 Schools which recorded a 100% pass percentage were 5,464, out of 11,000.
+By 2024, the pass percentage had risen to 86.69%, with girls outperforming boys (89.17% vs. 84.32%).
+The pass rate fell to 81.14% in 2025.

 The state initiated education reforms in 2020 by creating six types of schools namely satellite foundation school (pre primary), foundational schools (pre primary - class II), foundational school plus (pre primary - class V) and pre High school (class III - class VII/VIII) and high school (class III - Class X) and high school plus (class III - Class XII).
 Transition to English medium education in all government schools started in the academic year 2020-2021 is expected to reach completion by 2024-25.
 1000 government schools are affiliated to CBSE in the year 2022-23 as an initial step and the bilingual text books was adopted to ease the transition.
 The state government is going ahead with English medium based on the parents survey despite protests and courtcases.
 The state initiative is being funded in part by loan from World Bank to the tune of 250M$ over 2021-2026 through "Supporting Andhra's Learning Transformation" (SALT) project to improve the learning outcomes of children upto class II level.

+Following a change of state government after the 2024 elections, the transition of schools to Central Board of Secondary Education (CBSE) examinations was deferred: in September 2024, students at the 1,000 schools that had shifted to CBSE affiliation were directed to continue writing state board (BSEAP) examinations for the 2024–25 academic year, after internal assessments showed a high failure rate among students tested on the CBSE pattern.